GabrielMoreau/winsoft-main/bleachbit/README.md

-# BleachBit - Vector graphics editor
+# BleachBit - Clean computer files and privacy manager

 BleachBit is a free and open-source disk space cleaner, privacy manager, and computer system optimizer.